Watch Our FREE Training

 However, wholesaling a mobile home (or any property for that matter) is the process of marketing a contracted ‘right to buy’ a property at an agreed-upon price within a certain timeframe.

-Wholesaling does (and CAN NOT) include the marketing or sales of real property – without a license.
+Wholesaling does (and CAN NOT) include the marketing or sales of real property without a license.

 The right to buy the property is awarded to the wholesaler when both parties execute a contract of sale.
-The ‘right to buy’ the subject property is known as one’s equitable interestwhich is a marketable asset provided to the buyer by the Principle of Equitable Conversion.
+The ‘right to buy’ the subject property is known as one’s equitable interest, which is a marketable asset provided to the buyer by the Principle of Equitable Conversion.

-If you remember nothing else – selling or marketing one’s right to buy a home IS NOT the same as selling real estate.
+If you remember nothing else, selling or marketing one’s right to buy a home IS NOT the same as selling real estate.
 This is an essential distinction and one that must be understood to stay on the right side of the law.

 Wholesaling has been on the radar of many jurisdictions across the country that have enacted specific laws that define the actions of a wholesale real estate professional.
 These include Illinois, Philadelphia, and Oklahoma.

-2. Familiarize Yourself With The Relevant Market
+2. Familiarize Yourself With The Market

 The real estate market plays a significant and influential role that inevitably impacts the larger overall economy.
 The real estate market is enormous and defined by many moving parts and essential market metrics.